 In short, the answer to that question is no. Rather than providing any kind of specific evidence about the relationship itself, the statute clarifies that there is an “irrebuttable presumption” of irreconcilable differences as soon as the parties have lived separate and apart for a continuous period of six months or more.
 As such, the only “evidence” you need to be eligible for a divorce—beyond residency requirements under Illinois law—is evidence that shows you have been living separate and apart from your spouse for at least six months.

 Do you need help with your divorce?
 A Chicago divorce attorney can assist you.
-Contact the Arami Law Office today to get started on your case.
+Contact Arami Law, Inc. today to get started on your case.

 To request a consultation, please fill out all fields, and we will follow up with you